hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 #### Scope layering and variables

-`*ws-send` does not create new scope variables of its own, but its expression runs inside the normal Nablla scope:
+`*ws-send` does not create new scope variables of its own, but its expression runs inside the normal Sercrod scope:

 - Available in the expression: